camunda/camunda-docs-manual/content/reference/rest/decision-definition/get-xml.md

     <td>400</td>
     <td>application/json</td>
     <td>
-      The path parameter "key" has no value.
+      The path parameter "key" has no value.<br/>
+      If more than one tenant has a decision definition with the given key.
       See the <a href="{{< relref "reference/rest/overview/index.md#error-handling" >}}">Introduction</a> for the error response format.
     </td>
   </tr>